Thomas W. Hazlett

 - Subjects Taught: Law and Economics, Mass Communications Law

 - Area(s) of Expertise: Telecom Law

 Professor of Law & Economics Thomas W. Hazlett joined the George Mason University faculty in Fall 2005.
-In addition to his duties as a professor, Hazlett directs the Information Economy Project at the National Center for Technology and Law.
+In addition to his duties as a professor, Hazlett directs the Information Economy Project.
 He teaches Economic Foundations of Legal Studies and Telecom and Internet: Strategy & Policy.